laravel/docs/passport.md

     php artisan passport:client --personal

-If you already have a personal access client defined you may define it by passing by calling the `personalAccessClientId` method in your `AuthServiceProvider`:
+If you have already defined a personal access client, you may instruct Passport to use it using the `personalAccessClientId` method.
+Typically, this method should be called from the `boot` method of your `AuthServiceProvider`:

     /**
      * Register any authentication / authorization services.